+II.B.4.c) For programs approved for more than four fellows, there must be at least one core faculty member certified in hematology by the ABIM or the AOBIM for every 1.5 fellows. ^(Core)

-II.B.4.a) Faculty members must complete the annual ACGME Faculty Survey. ^(Core) II.B.4.b) In addition to the program director, there must be at least two core faculty members. $^{\rm (Core)}$ II.B.4.c) At a minimum, the required core faculty members, in aggregate and excluding program leadership, must be provided with support equal to an average dedicated minimum of 0.1 FTE for educational and administrative responsibilities that do not involve direct patient care. ^(Core)
+II.B.4.d) At a minimum, tThe required core faculty members, in aggregate and excluding members of the program leadership, must be provided with support equal to an average dedicated a minimum of -1 FTE 10 percent/FTE for educational and administrative responsibilities that do not involve direct patient care.
+Additional support must be provided based on the program size as follows: (Core)

-Subspecialty-Specific Background and Intent: The Review Committee specified the minimum required number of core faculty members, but did not specify how the aggregate FTE support should be distributed to allow programs, in partnership with their sponsoring institution, to allocate the support as they see fit.
+Subspecialty-Specific Background and Intent: The Review Committee specified the minimum required number of ABIM- or AOBIM-subspecialty-certified core faculty members and the minimum required aggregate FTE, but did not specify how the aggregate FTE support should be distributed to allow programs, in partnership with their Sponsoring Institution, to allocate the support as they see fit.
+As long as the requirements for the minimum number of core faculty members and the minimum aggregate FTE are met, how the aggregate FTE is distributed is flexible.

 Because an associate program director is also a core faculty member, the minimum dedicated time requirements for associate program directors are inclusive of core faculty activities.
-An additional 10 percent FTE for the core faculty position is not required.
-For example, if one core faculty member is named the associate program director for a 12-fellow program, the required minimum support for that position is 14 percent FTE.
+An additional 10 percent/FTE for the core faculty position is not required.